Erymer/dharma-cli/README.md

 # About

-Dharma is a simple Python program that prints random quotes on the terminal.
+Zennin is a simple Python program that prints random quotes on the terminal.
 It adds a touch of inspiration or amusement to your daily console experience.